-Chromebooks are purpose built to provide a level of functionality similar to that of a typical PC - running Web applications, creating and editing documents, using email and Web browsing - through Google's Chrome browser.
+Chromebooks are purposely built to provide a level of functionality similar to that of a typical PC - running Web applications, creating and editing documents, using email and Web browsing - through Google's Chrome browser.
 Chromebooks do not require traditional (and expensive) desktop productivity applications that are purchased in addition to PCs.
-Instead, they use the cloud computing model, where all applications and data are stored in the cloud and accessed over an Internet connection.
+Instead, they use the cloud computing model, where all applications - such as Google Apps for Education that offers email, calendar, documents, data, and more - are stored in the cloud and can be accessed anywhere, regardless of device.

 Chromebooks use commonly available WiFi wireless networks to make their connections.
-They are also available with 3G radios that allow students to access the Internet over cellular broadband connections if WiFi is not available.
+They are also available, for an additional cost, with 3G radios that allow students to access the Internet over cellular broadband connections if WiFi is not available.

 This simplified architecture means that Chromebooks are significantly easier to manage than traditional PCs.
 Operating system patches are quickly and automatically applied whenever the Chromebook is started.
-When Web-based applications are updated (Google Docs, for example), these updated versions of the software are immediately and transparently available to all devices that access them.
-In addition, a Chromebook comes with standard security features, such as browsers and application sandboxing and verified operating system boot to block or avoid attacks.
+When Web-based applications are updated (Google Docs, for example), these software updates are often immediately and transparently available to all devices that access them, and typically for free.
+In addition, a Chromebook comes with standard security features, such as browser and application sandboxing and verified operating system boot to block or avoid attacks.
 Bringing a PC to a comparable level of security requires a significant investment in the purchase, installation, and ongoing management of aftermarket software products.

 Documents and data created by Chromebook users exist primarily in the cloud.
-"Offline" versions of some applications can store data locally, but the preferred model relies on Internet storage.
+"Offline" versions of some applications can store data locally, but the preferred model relies on an Internet connection.
 This eliminates the need for IT administrators in educational institutions to back up (and to be prepared to restore) the Chromebooks within their schools in the event that a device is lost, broken, or stolen.
-Students then know exactly where their data resides, and they can access their data from anywhere and at any time - whether from any Chromebook in the school or at home using any connected computing device.
-Students at schools that have already adopted Google Apps have their own online data storage account, and each time they use their account - regardless of the specific Chromebook or other device they use to log in - they have easy access to all their saved data, reports, or other coursework.
+Students know exactly where their data resides, and they can access their data from anywhere and at any time - whether from any Chromebook in the school or at home using any connected computing device.
+Students at schools that have already adopted Google Apps have their own online data storage account, and each time they use their account - regardless of whether they use a Chromebook or another device to log in - they have easy access to all their saved data, reports, or other coursework.

 The net result is that the maintenance effort for Chromebooks can be significantly lower than the maintenance effort for traditional PCs, allowing educational IT administrators to focus less of their time on repetitive PC maintenance tasks and more of their time on productive work.
-As the next section illustrates, a standard PC-based environment requires 69% more labor to install the PC and set up a user than a Chromebook-based environment.
+As the next section illustrates, a standard PC-based environment requires 69% more labor to deploy the PC and set up a user than a Chromebook-based environment.
 A standard PC-based environment requires 92% more labor for ongoing maintenance than a Chromebook-based environment.